HarryHeres/Blender-mirroring-tool/README.md

 ### Suffix
 - Suffix for the newly mirrored models.
 Can be left empty.

+### Mirror global axis + origin
+- The object's origin point is moved to the global axis, the rotation is cleared and the scale values are set to **1**

 ### Hotkey remapping
 - In default, the hotkey is **F5**.
 This can be easily changed in **Edit -> Preferences -> Keymap -> Window -> Object mirroring**